raj-rao-rr/Variance-Risk-Premia/README.md

 ```

 ### 3.2 	`/Code`
-All project code is stored in the `/Code` folder and is responsible for generating figures, graphs and analysis on implied volatility.
+All project code is stored in the `/Code` folder for generating figures and performing analysis.
+- **/.../lib/** stores functions derived from academic papers to compute statistical tests

 ### 3.3 	`/Input`
 Folder for all unfiltered, raw input data for financial time series.